ekenglund/vPIVOT/README.md

 # vPIVOT
 vPIVOT MRI Analysis Software

-Created in Matlab for analysis of data collected with vPIVOT MRI sequence on Siemens XA30A.
+Matlab analysis code for data collected with vPIVOT MRI sequence on Siemens XA30A.
+Data is available on reasonable request to erin.englund-at-cuanschutz.edu.